 Just like with any other trip we prepared ahead.
 Checked some websites, the address, how to get there, and other stuff.
 But the reality was slightly different and from the organization’s point of view it was terrible and I’ll explain why.

 From Wieliczka, it was like an hour-long car ride.
 We found out that Slovak and Czech tours over the summer end by 2 o’clock and we arrived at around 2.
 Our bad.

 There were several lines of people waiting and all of them were very poorly labeled.

-Plenty of lines and the combination of an extremely hot day equals bad start.
+Plenty of lines and the combination of an extremely hot day equals a bad start.

 Luckily there was a girl sitting at the information table so I asked what to do to get in.
 She pointed me to one of the lines.
-Still, I had no idea what ticked or tours do we need as a group as all of the information were written on the paper next to the ticket stall, that was just too far for me to see.
+Still, I had no idea what ticked or tours do we need as a group as all of the information was written on the paper next to the ticket stall, which was just too far for me to see.

 On the internet, we found that the entry without the tour guide is free, but you can’t get in without a guide.
 I also found somewhere online that you can get in for free in times expect 10-15, but I can’t confirm that as that info was nowhere to find in the area of the camp.